nayliv/selenium-web-automation/README.md

 - Java
 - Maven
 - Git
-- Google Chrome, Firefox, or Microsoft Edge
+- Google Chrome, Mozilla Firefox, or Microsoft Edge
 - IDE such as IntelliJ IDEA

 Check the installations with: